Logo Voyage

 Kerala has numerous indigenous dance forms.

-• Chavittu Nadakam (Malayalam: ചവിട്ടുനാടകം).
-This is a highly colorful Christian classical art form that originated in Gothuruth village, North Paravur.
+• Chavittu Nadakam (Malayalam: ചവിട്ടുനാടകം): This is a highly colorful Christian classical art form that originated in Gothuruth village, North Paravur.
 It is noted for its attractive make-up of characters, their elaborate costumes, detailed gestures and well-defined body movements presented in tune with the rhythmic playback music and complementary percussion.
 This art form highly resembles European opera.
 Chavittu Nadakam is believed to have originated during the 16th century AD.
 This form of play is prevalent among the Christian community in the districts of Alappuzha, Ernakulam and Thrissur.

-• Koodiyattom.
-An ancient form of theatre with a legacy of more than 2,000 years.
+• Koodiyattom: An ancient form of theatre with a legacy of more than 2,000 years.
 This is very stylised Sanskrit theatre and recognised by UNESCO as a Masterpiece of the Oral and Intangible Heritage of Humanity.
 Most of the characters are noted for Sanskrit recitations and highly stylised movement, particularly eye expressions.
 Some parts of the stories are expressed only using the eyes.

-• Margam Kali (Malayalam: മാര്ഗ്ഗംകളി).
-One of the ancient group dances of Kerala practised by Saint Thomas Christians.
+• Margam Kali (Malayalam: മാര്ഗ്ഗംകളി): One of the ancient group dances of Kerala practised by Saint Thomas Christians.
 The Margamkali is a ritual folk dance in which twelve people dance around a traditional oil lamp (Nilavilakku).
 They represent the 12 apostles, and Christ is represented by the lamp.
 They perform the dance wearing the traditional white dhoti and a peacock feather on the turban.
-Margamkali is essentially famous among the Syrian Christ of Kottayam and Thrissur districts.
+Margamkali is essentially famous among the Syrian Christians of Kottayam and Thrissur districts.

-• Mohiniyattom.
-This classical artform of Kerala is a subtle and graceful dance performed by women in traditional costume.
+• Mohiniyattom: This classical artform of Kerala is a subtle and graceful dance performed by women in traditional costume.
 Most of the themes are poems, unlike other classical dances which have an emphasis on Hindu mythology.

 Music